 Mr. A.M.
 Naik is a doyen of industry, reputed for his vision to conceive disruptive change and to drive transformation while boosting value.
 He has served Larsen & Toubro Limited (L&T) for nearly six decades of which close to two are in an apex leadership position.
 Taking over as Managing Director & Chief Executive Officer in 1999, and Chairman & Managing Director in 2003, Mr. Naik was appointed Group Executive Chairman in 2012.
 Effective October 2017, he stepped aside from executive responsibilities, while continuing as Group Chairman.
-Mr. Naik has been a Director of LTIMindtree since 1996 and is currently its Non-Executive Chairman.
+Mr. Naik has been a Director of LTIMindtree since 1996 and is currently its Non-Executive is proposed to seek approval of the members to the revised remuneration Chairman